A curiously slowly mixing Markov chain: Background

 Each $f_{\{i,i+1\}}(x)$ is an eigenfunction of $K$ of eigenvalue $\frac{1}{4}$.
 Thus if $X_0 = x, X_1, \cdots, X_\ell, \cdots$ records the location of the binary Burnside process started at $x$, we have

-in particular, the expected number of alternations is always close to its mean under $\pi$ after just $\log_4 n + c$ steps from any starting state. \end{example}
+in particular, the expected number of alternations is always close to its mean under $\pi_n$ after just $\log_4 n + c$ steps from any starting state. \end{example}

-Similar calculations also yield the same type of exponential decay for other ``pairwise-coordinate'' statistics, such as the covariance of the number of ones between different coordinate sets of $x$.
-Indeed, for any sets $S, T \subset [n]$ (remembering that $|x_S|$ denotes the number of ones in $x$ among the set $S$),
+Similar calculations also yield the same type of exponential decay for other ``pairwise-coordinate'' statistics, such as the covariance of the number of ones between distinct coordinate sets of $x$.
+Indeed, for any disjoint sets $S, T \subseteq [n]$ (remembering that $|x_S|$ denotes the number of ones in $x$ among the set $S$),

 so again the deviation from the mean $\mathbb{E}[\text{Cov}(|x_S|, |x_T|)] = \frac{1}{12}|S||T|$ will decay exponentially in the number of steps taken.

 Since the number of alternations $T(X_\ell)$ does not concentrate around its mean, it is also informative to compute its variance.
 For this, we again expand out in terms of eigenvectors: